WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 Once you’ve fixed the WordPress critical error, it’s essential to prevent it from happening again.
 Regular maintenance and smart management can protect your WordPress website from unexpected downtime or data loss.

-1. Keep everything updated
+1. Keep WordPress, plugins and themes updated

 • Regularly update installed plugins and themes to ensure compatibility with newer PHP versions.